Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

-with $\By^* = \argmax_{\By} p(\By \mid \Bx, \Bw)$ and $\tilde\By^* = \argmax_{\By} p(\By \mid \Bx, \tilde\Bw)$.
-Similar to Eq.~\eqref{eq:cross_entropy_uncertainty}, the epistemic uncertainty is a posterior expectation that remains challenging to estimate.
-However, we again focus on the aleatoric uncertainty, which solely considers the likelihood of the most likely output sequence under the given language model.
+As in Eq.~\eqref{eq:cross_entropy_uncertainty}, the epistemic uncertainty is a posterior expectation that remains challenging to estimate.
+Following prior work, we again focus on the aleatoric uncertainty, which considers the likelihood of the most likely output sequence under the given language model.
+It turns out that the aleatoric uncertainty is equivalent to the maximum sequence probability (MSP) previously introduced in an ad hoc manner \citep{Fadeeva:23, Fadeeva:24}.

-While aleatoric uncertainty derived from the logarithmic score requires approximating the entire output sequence distribution by sampling multiple sequences (see Eq.~\eqref{eq:predictive_entropy} and Eq.~\eqref{eq:semantic_entropy}), the one derived from the zero-one score solely requires approximating the most likely output sequence under the given language model.
-This distinction is crucial, as approximating the most likely output sequence aligns directly with standard inference techniques widely used in language models.
-We propose to approximate the measure using the greedily decoded output sequence under the given language model.
-For numerical stability, we consider the negative log-likelihood of this output sequence, which is proportional to the measure of aleatoric uncertainty in Eq.~\eqref{eq:zero_one_uncertainty}:
+While the aleatoric uncertainty derived from the logarithmic score requires approximating an expectation over the entire output sequence distribution by sampling multiple output sequences (see Eq.~\eqref{eq:predictive_entropy} and Eq.~\eqref{eq:semantic_entropy}), the one derived from the zero-one score only requires approximating the most likely output sequence under the given language model (see Eq.~\eqref{eq:zero_one_uncertainty}).
+This distinction is crucial, as sampling multiple output sequences is computationally expensive, while approximating the most likely output sequence aligns directly with standard inference techniques widely used in LLMs.

+For numerical stability, it is preferable to consider the logarithm of the aleatoric uncertainty in Eq.~\eqref{eq:zero_one_uncertainty} and omit the constant offset of one, as it does not affect the relative ordering of uncertainty estimates.
+This yields the negative log-likelihood (NLL) of the most likely output sequence, which we denote as

+We note that this single-sequence measure is also known as the min-entropy, the most conservative of the Rényi-entropies \citep{renyi:61}, which is a lower bound on PE in Eq.~\eqref{eq:predictive_entropy}.

+With this, the task of uncertainty estimation reduces to finding the most likely output sequence.
+However, the search space is the set of all possible output sequences $\cY_T$, so the exact computation remains intractable.
+To make the computation tractable, we propose replacing the full sequence maximization with a tokenwise maximization by moving the $\max$ operator inside the summation.
+This yields a very efficient approximation, since it simply corresponds to standard greedy decoding with the given language model.
+Thus, we can approximate the NLL of the most likely output sequence in Eq.~\eqref{eq:our_uncertainty_measure} using greedy decoding (\texttt{G}), which we formally define as